gotspam/f5-azure-lab-days/docs/_build/html/_sources/class1/module2/lab1.rst.txt

-Lab 2 – Deploying an F5 Web Application Firewall using the Azure Security Center
+Lab 2 – Deploy an F5 Web Application Firewall using the Azure Security Center
 --------------------------------------------------------------------------------

 This lab will teach you how to deploy a WordPress server in Azure and protect